radiantlogic-v8/documentation-new/documentation/context-builder-guide/concepts-and-utilities.md

 As shown in the example above, the Hierarchy Builder tool allows you to take an existing flat LDAP tree and virtualize it into a complex hierarchy.
 The same steps could be used to take a database table and build a hierarchical view based on its columns.

+>[!warning]
-><span style="color:red">**IMPORTANT NOTES – All attributes used to comprise the hierarchy should have VALUES for each entry, and the attributes should be indexed in the underlying data source.
+>All attributes used to comprise the hierarchy should have VALUES for each entry, and the attributes should be indexed in the underlying data source.
 It is also recommended that if there are many entries (500,000+) that no more than 3-4 levels of hierarchy be used (otherwise performance could be a problem with dynamic access because RadiantOne must perform the “select distinct” operation on all entries to properly build the hierarchy).
 If persistent cache is used, then performance shouldn’t be a problem – but building the persistent cache could take some time.
-For details persistent cache, please see the RadiantOne Deployment and Tuning Guide.**
+For details persistent cache, please see the RadiantOne Deployment and Tuning Guide.